Denisovan: "Superarchaic" hominins

-Before splitting from Neanderthals, their ancestors ("Neandersovans") migrating into Europe apparently interbred with an unidentified "superarchaic" human species who were already present there; these superarchaics were the descendants of a very early migration out of Africa around 1.9 mya.
+A 2020 study suggested that before splitting from Neanderthals, their ancestors ("Neandersovans") migrated into Eurasia and interbred with an unidentified "superarchaic" human species who were already present there; these superarchaics were the descendants of a very early migration out of Africa around 1.9 mya.
+It has also been hypothesised that Denisovans received gene flow (0.5–8% of total genome) from "superarchaics" that was not shared with Neanderthals.